 Jennifer Jackman, Ph.D. is an Assistant Professor in the Department of Political Science at Salem State University.
 She teaches courses in American politics, policy, and law.
 Her background includes advocacy and scholarship in the areas of animal protection, women’s rights, and human rights.
 For fourteen years, she served as Director of Policy and Research for the Feminist Majority Foundation.
 She worked in Kabul as the Research and Policy Advisor for the Afghanistan Independent Human Rights Commission.
-In addition, she directed the development of Humane Society University’s undergraduate degree and graduate certificate programs in animals and public policy, animal studies, and humane leadership and chaired the new university's Department of Animal Policy and Advocacy.
+In addition, she directed the development of Humane Society University’s higher education programs in animals and public policy, animal studies, and humane leadership and chaired the new university's Department of Animal Policy and Advocacy.
 She also has taught at Westfield State College and Duquesne University's School of Leadership and Professional Advancement.

-She currently serves on the university's Civic Engagement and Research Advisory Committees and co-chairs the university's Earth Day Planning Committee.
+She currently serves on the Salem State University's Civic Engagement and Research Advisory Committees and co-chairs the university's Earth Day Planning Committee.
 In 2013, she was inducted into the Salem State University Civic Engagement Hall of Fame and Phi Kappa Phi Society.
 She is the Advisor for the Pre-Law Society.
 In 2012, she received the "Advisor of the Year" award for her work with the Political Science Academy.
 In addition to her Salem State University responsibilities, she teaches a graduate seminar each year in public policy at the Cummings School of Veterinary Medicine at Tufts University, where she is a faculty fellow at the Center for Animals and Public Policy.

 Jackman received her Ph.D. in social policy from Brandeis University and later earned a M.S. in animals and public policy from the Tufts University School of Veterinary Medicine.
 She received her B.A. in government from Smith College.